Eliav2/how-react-hooks-work/How React hooks works.md

 In simple cases, React Hooks will magically do exactly what you meant for, but in other cases their behavior can feel inconsistent and unpredictable. the next article will try to deeply explain and demonstrate React hooks behavior.

+The article is consistent of three main sections:

+- [Definitions](#definitions) - this section summarizes important terms in React and web development which necessary for the rest of the article.
+- [React Hooks](#React-Hooks) - explains what type of hooks exists, what the difference between them and how they behave.
+- [Examples](#Examples) - Examples that demonstrate everything that explained in this article with increasing difficulty rate.

-The article's focus is on hooks behavior, and I will assume that you have some experience with React and React hooks.
+The article's is not for starters, and I will assume that you have some experience with React and React hooks.

-### Definitions
+## Definitions

 If you are not a React expert, It is strongly recommend reading the definitions section.
 You can start from the example section and then return to this section later if something is not clear.